jahn-junior/sphinx-ext-template/README.md

 <!-- Answer elevator-pitch questions about the extension – What is it?
 What does it do?
 What
 essential problem does it solve? -->

-hello-ext provides a Sphinx directive that generates a custom greeting.
+hello-ext adds a Sphinx directive that generates a custom greeting.

 ## Basic usage